learn-co-curriculum/microservices-patterns-chapter-1-2/README.md

 * Deciding when to make the move is hard.

 Process and organization
 **Success inevitably means that the engineering team will grow.
 On the one hand, that’s a good thing because more developers can get more done.
 The trouble with large teams is, as Fred Brooks wrote in The Mythical Man-Month, the communication over- head of a team of size N is O(N 2).
 If the team gets too large, it will become inefficient, due to the communication overhead.
 Imagine, for example, trying to do a daily standup with 20 people.
-Strive for 8-12 people.**
+Strive for 8-12 people.** (🍕🍕-size teams)

+Patterns everywhere!
+Patterns will be descibed in more detail in further chapters.

 Change is hard, people are emotional.
-Whatayagonnado? ¯\\\_(ツ)\_/¯
+Whatayagonnado? ¯\\\_(ツ)\_/¯ Seems to include many stages of grief.

 ### Chapter 2
 This Chapter Covers